Ogori/Magongo

 Ogori-Magongo is a Local Government Area in Kogi State, Nigeria.
 Its headquarters is in Akpafa.
 It was created from the old Okene Local Government Area for the Ogori and Magongo people.

-They occupy the land from Obehira Ebaba to Lampese up to Ososo in Edo state.
+They occupy the land from Obehira Ebeba to Lampese up to Ososo in Edo state.
 An area of more than 79 km (31sqm) A population of 39,622 at the 2006 census.

 The postal code of the area is 263.